Kinto/kinto/docs/api/permissions.rst

 Principals
 ==========

-During the authentication phase, a set of :term:`principal`s for the current authenticated *user* will be bound to to the request.
+During the authentication phase, a set of :term:`principals` for the current authenticated *user* will be bound to to the request.

 The main principal is considered the **user ID** and follows this formalism: